hpcleuven/VscDocumentation/source/leuven/data_management_guidelines.rst

 - Estimate your needed storage capacity: what is the maximum storage volume you will need at any given point in time?
 Note that this will be less than the sum of all datasets involved if you plan to (re)move data in between different stages of your project.
-- Identify shared resources to avoid duplication: this could be shared input data, enriched databases, shared software installations, ...
+- Identify shared resources to avoid duplication: this could be shared input data, shared software installations, ...
 - Identify opportunities for automation: is it possible to automatically download your input data, process it and then remove the input data all within your compute job?
 Is it possible to periodically sync to (safe) external storage in an automatic way?
 Even if such parts of your workflow have not yet been automated, knowing what possibilities exist may allow more informed decisions on for example directory structure.